jgarza/2FA-Server-Admin-Guide/methods_pki.md

 **Note:** The user must have a valid email address configured within 2FA ONE Server for this feature to work.

-Also, 2FA ONE Server must be configured to support emails, as outlined in the Install and Setup Guide
+**Also Please Note:** 2FA ONE Server must be configured to support emails, as outlined in the Install and Setup Guide

 ### PIN Policies